 From that point on, the employer will begin to withhold health insurance premiums from the noncustodial parents' earnings.
-At Wisselman, Harounian & Associates, we are prepared to help custodial and noncustodial parents when faced with issues like:
+At Wisselman, Harounian & Associates, we are prepared to help custodial and noncustodial parents on Long Island when faced with issues like:

 - Employer doesn't provide dependent/family coverage

 - Noncustodial parent does not qualify for health coverage

 - Noncustodial parent is unemployed and does not have health coverage

 NY Child Custody FAQ